 So there we are, the end of my St Emilion series, a bit rushed and not before time.
 I could go on and on but other stuff has been happening and there’s a lot to catch up on.
 Soon…….

 Would we go back to St Emilion?
-Probably not.
-I found it too busy, touristy and a bit false but it was nice to have stayed there just once.
+Maybe.
 It was a beautiful town, and sometimes it’s fun to be immersed in the hustle and bustle of tourist life, just for a while.
 (If only to remind us how lucky we are to live in such a peaceful, quiet part of France.)
 We would however definitely go back and explore more of the general area, for the photo opportunities if nothing else.
 All in all we had a great time.

 Time to move on………